Lombiq/Hastlayer-Core/Readme.md

 - Using objects created of custom classes and structs are supported.
 Using these objects as usual (e.g. passing them as method arguments, storing them in arrays) is also supported.
 However hardware entry point types can only contain methods.
 Also, be careful not to mix reference types (like arrays) into structs' members (fields and properties), keep structs purely value types (this is a good practice any way).
 - Task-based parallelism is with TPL is supported to a limited degree.
 Lambda expression are supported to an extent needed to use tasks (see samples).
 - Operation-level, SIMD-like parallelism is supported, see samples.
+- Recursion is supported but recursive code is not really something for Hastlayer.
+Nevertheless if a method call is recursive, even if indirectly, you need to manually configure the recursion depths (see samples).
+- Note that you can write unsupported code in a member of a type that will be transformed if that member won't be accessed on the hardware (since unused code is removed from transformation).
+So e.g. you can implement `ToString()`.

 See the samples to get an understanding of what you can do in Hastlayer-compatible .NET code.